Controlled Vocabulary

 C:\Users\Administrator\AppData\Roaming\iView\Plug-ins\Vocabulary\Default

-In the top right hand corner of the resulting dialog box is a button that looks like a magnifying glass over a folder.
-Clicking on that icon will open the Vocabulary folder and will typically show a single folder that says "Default."
+In the upper right hand corner of the resulting dialogue is a button that looks like a magnifying glass over a folder.
+Clicking on that icon will open the Vocabulary folder using the Mac Finder, or Windows Explorer and will typically show a single folder that says "Default."
 Open that folder, and copy the following four text files into this folder.

 Intellectual Genre.txt